 - Driving any motor vehicle in a speed competition, race, or contest

-- Drag racing or acceleration contest
+- Any drag racing or acceleration contest

 - An exhibition of speed or acceleration so as to set a speed record on any road

-Whether these races are prearranged or spur of the moment, you will be prosecuted within the full letter of the law if you are caught.
+Whether these races are prearranged or spur-of-the-moment, you will be prosecuted within the full letter of the law if you are caught.
 You may also be held culpable if you are a knowing passenger in such a vehicle, are a spectator at a prearranged race event, or if you facilitate and/or monetarily profit from this type of racing.
 You may also be held punishable under this law if you stop traffic in any way so as to facilitate a race.